samu8991/Modelling_prj/projectII/report.md

 > If no otherwise specified, the convergence times correspond to the time $t^\star$ such that the error $|y_i(t) - y_0(t)| < 100\ \  |\ \  t \ge t^\star$,

 ## Chain structure
 We performed several experiments with chain structure.
-In the cases where there wasn't a forward edge between follwer nodes, or loop structures in the chain.
+In the cases where there was not a forward edge between follwer nodes, or loop structures in the chain.

 ![](img/chain_general.png)

 ### Observation 1